 If you enter a RegEx expression, a new column for the chosen annotation tier will be created.
 It contains the search result for the regular expression you entered.
 The “Match” column will contain the content of the transcription tier at the position of the search result in the annotation tier.

-The Filter option can be applied on the new annotation column as usual (see ).
+The Filter option can be applied on the new annotation column as usual (see Filter).

-(The RegEx ^.*$ will search for every tag in the annotation tiers.)
+(The RegEx ^.*$ will search for every tag (=all the content) in the annotation tiers.)

-8.3.
-Regular Expression Search over Description tiers [RegEx (D)]
+9.3 Regular Expression Search over Description tiers [RegEx (D)]

-The Regular

-*** TODO ***
+The Regular Expression search can also be applied to the description tiers of the corpus.
+If RegEx(D) is chosen, you have to choose the category of description tiers you want to analyse.
+All description tiers that are used in the current corpus are listed in the drop-down menu.
+Descriptions tiers typically are filled with describing language, not predetermined tags.